Raw milk is not exceptionally dangerous compared to other commonly consumed foods. Let’s look at some data.

 Finishing the legalization of raw milk worldwide will require a few things.
 Good clean milk, for starters.
-Breaking through the paranoia sowed by industry careerists on social and legacy media comes next.
+Breaking through the paranoia sowed by industry careerists in media comes next.

 The disagreement is not whether a risk exists or not, but whether or not the occurrence of foodborne illness related to raw milk qualifies as too risky and deserving of exclusion.
 Growth in the market of raw milk demonstrates that many people, who were all taught that pasteurization is necessary, do not find a sense of urgency in the real life experience of consuming raw milk or the official numbers.